 View from Burger Hill.

-Rhinebeck, Dutchess County (76 acres)—A half-mile trail leads uphill through open meadows abounding with birds to a 550-foot hilltop affording panoramic vistas stretching from the Berkshires to the Catskills.
-In winter Burger Hill is one of the region’s prime sledding destinations.
+Rhinebeck, Dutchess County (76 acres)—In winter Burger Hill is one of the region’s prime sledding destinations.
 The park is named in memory of Drayton Grant (1948-2012), an environmental lawyer and long-time vice president of the Winnakee Land Trust, who encouraged Scenic Hudson to protect Burger Hill for public enjoyment when it was threatened with development in 1996.
 Scenic Hudson donated the park to the Winnakee Land Trust in 2005.

 For inquiries, contact the Winnakee Land Trust at 845-876-4213.

 - X-country skiing&snowshoeing (ungroomed trails)

 Open daily at 9 a.m.
 Closing time as follows: 8:30 p.m.—spring/summer; dusk—fall/winter

 From intersection of Route 9 and Route 9G, take Route 9G south for 2.5 miles.
 Parking area on right.